Our Mission

 Accreditation

 The Clinical Psychology Ph.D.
 Program in the Department of Psychology received initial accreditation by the American Psychological Association (APA) in 2003, for a period of five years.
-The program then was re-accredited in 2008 and 2013, and remains accredited.
+The program then was re-accredited in 2008, 2013, and 2024, and remains accredited with the next re-accreditation process scheduled for 2033.

 For information about our accreditation status, you can contact the Commission on Accreditation of the American Psychological Association.